nils-hamel/dalai-suite/README.md

 &nbsp;
 <img src="https://github.com/nils-hamel/dalai-suite/blob/master/doc/image/vision-3b.jpg?raw=true" width="384">
 <br />
-<i>Example of ideal intersection extraction through identified model surfaces - Data : SITG and DHLAB</i>
+<i>Example of ideal intersection extraction through surfaces extrapolation - Data : SITG and DHLAB</i>
 </p>
 <br />

 Model filtering is also available through the _dalai-filter_ tool that allows to deduce clean representation of dense point-based models.
 It is especially adapted for dense models deduced from image sequences.
-The tool using the project common format and taking advantage of the model hashing, it allows to filter arbitrary large point-based model :
+The tool using the project common format and taking advantage of the model hashing, it allows to filter arbitrary large point-based models :

 <br />
 <p align="center">